 Whether you live in Korea now or lived in Korea before, there may come a time where you are living outside of Korea and you need a document from the Korean government or other Korean institution.
 You may also need to prove the authenticity of that document with what is called an “Apostille” – which you also have to get from South Korea.

 What can you do?
 Do you have to get on a plane and fly over to Korea to get those documents?
 Until now your options were pretty much either fly over yourself, beg a friend to run around to navigate the documentation/certification maze for you, or hire a lawyer to do it for you and pay exorbitant prices.

 The short answer is that an Apostille is like an international notarization for a document.
 It proves that a document is authentic to the rest of the world.

-The long answer is that shortly after WWII when air travel took off (pun intended) and emigrating become more common, the world got together to establish some basic norms.
+The long, official answer is that shortly after WWII when air travel took off (pun intended) and emigrating become more common, the world got together to establish some basic norms.
 A lot of that took place at the Hague, and so there were plenty of different Hague Conventions.
 One of those conventions was called the Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents, or the Apostille Convention for short.
 There they created a system for proving the authenticity of the documents from the signatory countries.
 That approval is called an Apostille.